TedHusted/awake/awake.md/awake.md

 “If it’s all right, I’d like your permission to visit Brent at the hospital.
 It’s family-only right now, but if you call they might let me in.”

 “That’s very kind, Elena.
 But Brent is in a medically induced coma right now.
-They warned me that he would be nonresponsive, at least for now.”
+They warned me that he would be non-responsive, at least for now.”

 “¡Qué terrible!” — But I’d still like to be there, if it’s all right with you.”